espruino/EspruinoDocs/devices/NRF52LL.md

 Interrupts
 ----------

-Espruino doesn't allow you to react to interrupts from these peripherals directly, however you can change the state of an external pin (see the examples above) and can then short that pin to another pin that you can use as an input with `setWatch`.
+Espruino doesn't allow you to react to interrupts from the internal peripherals directly, however you can change the state of an external pin (see the examples above) and can then also use that as an input with `setWatch`.

+'Use LED1 on Puck.js to sense a change in light level' above is a good example of that.

 **Note:** `setWatch` uses a **GPIOTE** peripheral for each watch, starting with GPIOTE 0 - so be careful not to overlap them!